 The two torii gates at the entrance to the shrine are 40 feet high.
 When you pass through (under), you are symbolically entering a sacred place and leaving behind the everyday.
-The path to the shrine buildings is lined by large cedar trees.
+The long path to the shrine buildings is lined by large cedar trees.

-Perhaps the most beautiful area in Meiji Jingu Shrine is the Inner Garden (Jingu Nai-en or Gyoen; admission 500 yen), which in late June is filled with over 150 species of irises in full bloom in the Minami-ike Shobuda (Iris Garden).
+One of the most beautiful areas in Meiji Jingu Shrine is the Inner Garden (Jingu Nai-en or Gyoen; admission 500 yen), which in late June is filled with over 150 species of irises in full bloom in the Minami-ike Shobuda (Iris Garden).
 It is said the Emperor Meiji designed the Nai-en Garden himself for the pleasure of his wife.
 Further in is the Treasure House Annex (Admission 500 yen), where the royal couple's clothes and personal things are kept.

 The Treasure House (Admission 500 yen) to the north of the main shrine buildings exhibits portraits of previous Japanese emperors and the elaborate court kimono worn by the Meiji monarchs.

 Other buildings of note in the shrine complex are a Kaguraden for sacred kagura dances and the various shrine gates: Minami Shinmon, Gehaiden and the huge Otorii gate built in 1975 from Japanese cypress from Mount Tandai in Taiwan.
 Next to the Treasure Museum is the Shiseikan Dojo (Martial Arts Training Hall).

 The park that surrounds Meiji Jingu Shrine is a forest of some 120,000 trees of 365 different species.
 The trees were brought from all over Japan and now the forest is a haven for many species of birds.
 Winter sees a large number of Mandarin ducks gather at the North Pond in front of the Treasure Museum.
 You quickly forget you are in the world's largest city.

 Meiji Jingu Shrine Festivals

 Meiji Jingu Shrine Hours and Admission

-Free admission to temple grounds; 500 yen to see the irises, 500 yen to enter the Treasure House and Treasure Museum Annex (Bunkakan).
+Free admission to shrine grounds; 500 yen to see the irises, 500 yen to enter the Treasure House and Treasure Museum Annex (Bunkakan).

 Meiji Jingu Shrine Access